emmanueltouzery/blog/posts/2018-04-05-prelude-type-guards.md

 }
 ```

+`isSome` and `isNone` are therefore type guards, not simple predicates.

 ## Use in `if`

-Using this, we can do:
+With type guards, we can do:

 ```java
 // here myOption has type Option<number>